-El Chorro, Costa Rican slang for a high volumetric flow of water in a reduced area, like the strong force of water coming out of a hose.
+El Chorro is a Costa Rican slang for a high volumetric flow of water in a reduced area, like the strong force of water coming out of a hose.
 Its name says it all.
 Class 4+ whitewater rapids with steep falls and narrow canyons, this river is truly and adrenalin delight.
 It only runs during the dry season.

 White Water Rafting in Costa Rica Southern Pacific

 Coto Brus River Class III & IV

 Coto Brus River has some powerful class III and IV whitewater rapids.
 This river invites rafters from the area of Dominical Beach to tame its waters.
 Also, the Coto Brus River does not attract as many rafters as other whitewater rivers in Costa Rica.
 This makes it ideal for people looking for a smaller number of rafts tagging along.

 This river also is great for those staying in and around the area of Dominical Beach.
 Guabo has class II and III rapids for a fun nature day in the water.